I’ve been working on a free budget spreadsheet template for you all that will help you track your monthly expenses!

 How to Access Your Free Budget Spreadsheet Template

-- When you get the link to the expense tracker, here’s how you will be able to use it.
+- When you get the link to the free monthly budget template, here’s how you will be able to use it.
 Simply go to File (see screenshot below) and click Make a Copy.

 - You have the option of making it available for use offline too!
 Click the green button in the upper left-hand corner (as shown above) to be taken out of the spreadsheet and you’ll see the screen below.